filiporestav/filiporestav.github.io/_posts/2025-04-16-building-a-multiclass-classifier-with-fastai.md

 * Splits data randomly with a fixed seed for reproducibility.
 * Resizes images to 192x192 pixels by squishing.

-Here is a sample batch:
+Here is a sample batch from my data:
 ![batch](/images/batch_example.png)

 ### Step 3: Training the model